archphile/website/content/blog/archphile-119-codename-corona-for-rpi23-and-odroid-c2-is-up.md

 Please do not take myself very seriously and I suggest that you don't take yours either!

-I hope that everyone will remain safe and OK.
+I hope that everyone will remain OK and safe.

 Greetings,